Ends Next Week: Get a 40% Bonus on Amex Transfers to British Airways!

 But if you want to take it next level and connect elsewhere – Dubai (DXB) or Muscat (MCT) in the Middle East, Cairo (CAI), or maybe even the Maldives (MLE) or down to Cape Town (CPT) in South Africa – you'll want to turn to Qatar Airways Avios.
 Just like Iberia, you can combine your Avios balances between British Airways and Qatar.
 In fact, it's even easier – check out our walkthrough.

-And these multi-segment awards wind up being much cheaper by booking through Qatar itself than British Airways, which still charges mileage on a per-segment basis.
+And these multi-segment awards wind up being much cheaper by booking through Qatar itself than British Airways.
 Booking through Qatar, you could fly in Qsuites to …

 Take our advice: Book a flight that connects onward to the Middle East so you can access Qatar's incredible Al Safwa Lounge during your layover.
 You won't regret it.